raisanowreen/Sunrise-Senior-Care/README.md

 Toggle login and registration has been used by using firebase.
 Also use can login by using googlesign in method.

-+ Hosting
++ Hosting & Functionality

 Sunrise Senior Care site has been hosted by using firebase deploy.
+This project has been pushed in private git repo.